-As the Board is only comprised of three directors, of which only one is an independent director, the Company has taken the view that there is no need to have a separate Remuneration and Nominations Committee and that the Board can appropriately exercise the functions of such a committee.
-The functions of such a committee is currently handled by the Board and the Company believes that this is appropriate until the Company's operations have grown sufficiently to require both additional independent directors and a separate sub-committee for Remuneration and Nominations.
+As the Board is only comprised of four directors, of which two are independent directors, the Company has taken the view that there is no requirement for a separate Remuneration and Nominations Committee and that the Board can appropriately exercise the functions of such a committee.
+The functions of such a committee are currently handled by the Board and the Company believes that this is appropriate until the Company's operations have grown sufficiently to require both additional independent directors and a separate Remuneration and Nominations committee.

-Composition
+a) Composition

-The Board believes the presence of one independent director on the board allows for sufficient independent judgement.
+The Board believes the presence of two independent directors on the board allows for sufficient independent judgement.

-Details of meetings held during the year and attendance of the members of the Remuneration & Nominations Committee are disclosed within the Directors' Report of this Annual Report.
+Details of meetings held during the year and attendance of the members at Board meetings are disclosed within the Directors' Report of the Annual Report.

-Responsibilities
+b) Responsibilities